How to Become a Paralegal

 Paralegal Education Programs

 Become a paralegal by earning a degree at an ABA-approved paralegal college.
-Fremont College is one of only 28 ABA-approved Paralegal colleges in California, which means that the program is held to stricter standards than non-ABA approved programs.
+Fremont University is one of only 28 ABA-approved Paralegal colleges in California, which means that the program is held to stricter standards than non-ABA approved programs.
 It takes just 15 months to earn a paralegal degree at Fremont allowing you to begin a new career in just over one year.
-Learn more about Fremont College of Legal Studies and the ABA-approved Paralegal program or contact us today to enroll.
+Learn more about Fremont University of Legal Studies and the ABA-approved Paralegal program or contact us today to enroll.
 Paralegals may not provide legal services directly to the public, except as permitted by law.

 Once you have decided that Paralegal Studies is the right career for you, you may begin looking at schools from which to obtain your degree.
-Fremont College has an ABA-approved Paralegal Studies program that will allow you to earn your degree in only 15 months!
+Fremont University has an ABA-approved Paralegal Studies program that will allow you to earn your degree in only 15 months!
 Contact us today for more information about this program, and to see how we can put you on your path to success with a career in Paralegal Studies.

 How Can You Network with other Legal Professionals?